ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

     Write fragment views/post-2/1304292445 (0.4ms)

-This concept is known as: **auto expiring cache keys.** You create a composite key with the normal key and a timestamp.
+This concept is known as: **auto expiring cache keys.** You create a composite key with the normal key and a time stamp.
 This will create some memory build up as objects are updated and no longer create cache hits.
 For example.
 You have that fragment.
 It is cached.
 Then someone updates the post.
 You now have two versions of the fragment cached.
 If there are